 Once initial cravings are satisfied experience suggests that it is probably safer and more convenient to move to a full strength mix of say 20–30% urea than introduce urea gradually.
 Anecdotal evidence from many areas of north Queensland suggests that urea toxicity is more likely to occur with mixes in the 10–20% urea range than at higher levels.
 One explanation for this might be that the concentration of urea is insufficient to limit intake by its inherent bitterness.

 Records of supplement fed, cattle numbers and average intakes should be maintained to ensure that the desired amount of urea and sulphur is being consumed.
 If intake is too low, cattle will not perform as well as they should.
 If intake is too high there is an increased risk of toxicity, cattle may not be utilising the additional urea and sulphur and it will be unnecessarily expensive.
 In both cases it may be necessary to alter the formulation of the supplement to correct the intake.

-Many producers have reported that the inclusion of low levels of cottonseed or copra meal in dry loose mix supplements has improved cattle performance.
+Many producers have reported that the inclusion of low levels of copra meal in dry loose mix supplements has improved cattle performance.
 The intakes of protein meal achieved (around 50g a head a day) from common urea/sulphur loose mix supplements, will not provide a significant nutrient benefit to animals.
 The addition of protein meals usually increases the proportion of cattle in the mob which consume significant quantities of supplement, thus improving the overall performance of the mob being supplemented.
 Protein meals in dry urea mixes may also reduce the likelihood of poisoning by ‘soaking up’ moisture from saliva and small falls of rain.

 All troughs used for feeding loose mix supplements containing urea should have clear drainage to avoid water pooling following falls of rain and in some climates from saliva and atmospheric moisture.